HellfireATGM/AirCavLOS/README.md

 - Opposing units can Opportunity Fire on the active unit at any time, once all opportunity firing units are known, these are resolved with a single button click
 - Indirect Fire can be applied at any time, including Smoke - smoke can be randomly dissipated with the push of a button
 - Weather, Time of Day, Advanced Observation (Special Vision Equipment, Weather, Skylining), Suppression, Main and Secondary Weapons are all implemented
+- Radar and Laser Designation is implemented - a target can be laser designation by one unit and fired on by another unit
 - Terrain for the hex currently occupied by the active unit is displayed, including Smoke and Wrecks
 - Stacking limits and effects are enforced
 - In progress scenarios can be saved at any time and recalled later